Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Word of is a preposition corresponding to the Russian genitive case and answering the question "whom? what?"

-and- and
+and- And

 [ənd]

-Word and is a union "and":
+Word and is a union "And":

 I am eating a sandwich and drinking tea.– I eat a sandwich and drink tea.